Southwell Racecourse

 The ways to get to Southwell Racecourse are:

-• By road – Southwell is easily accessible by road but local authority regulations mean that there’s often workarounds and diversions – so pay attention to temporary signage, particularly on Sundays, Bank Holidays and for floodlit fixtures.
-The postcode for your sat nav is NG25 0TS
+• By road – Southwell is easily accessible by road, but local authority regulations often necessitate workarounds and diversions.
+Please pay attention to temporary signage, particularly on Sundays, Bank Holidays, and for floodlit fixtures.
+The postcode for your sat nav is NG25 0TS.

 • By train – the nearest train station to the course is Rolleston, which sits adjacent to the venue and is walkable.
 Rolleston sits on the Nottingham to Lincoln line and is served by extra services on race days.
-Newark is often touted as the best train station to travel into, as it’s more frequently served, but please be aware that it is almost nine miles away, so onward travel will be required.
+Newark is often touted as the best train station to travel from, as it’s more frequently served; however, please be aware that it’s almost nine miles away, so onward travel will be required.

 Due to the rural nature of the surrounding area of Southwell, you won’t find chain hotels here, but there are plenty of lovely country independent options to choose from.